No threat to Imran or PTI govt: Fawad

 DUBAI: Minister for Information and Broadcasting Fawad Chaudhry on Sunday said there was no threat to the Pakistan Tehreek-e-Insaf (PTI) government or Imran Khan.

-The minister said the PTI was following a policy to promote peace, which will benefit the people of the region.
+The minister said the PTI is following a policy to promote peace which will benefit the people of the region.
 "The PTI government’s policy is to have good relations with all neighbouring and regional countries,” he said.

 On the subject of on arrival visas and e-visa facility that Pakistan will be granting to countries, Fawad Chaudhry said, “We are working to enhance relations with the UAE, Middle East and other countries.”

-“Pakistan will issue the UAE citizens visas on arrival as part of a new visa reform policy being introduced in the country,” the minister stated.
-Regarding the Kartarpur Corridor near Narowal, Fawad Chaudhry said Pakistan has given a message of peace to the entire world.
+“Pakistan will issue UAE citizens visas on arrival as part of a new visa reform policy being introduced in the country,” the minister stated.

+Regarding Kartarpur corridor near Narowal, Fawad Chaudhry said Pakistan has given a message to the entire world for peace.

 DUBAI: Minister for Information and Broadcasting Fawad Chaudhry on Sunday said there was no threat to the Pakistan Tehreek-e-Insaf (PTI) government or Imran Khan.

-The minister said the PTI was following a policy to promote peace, which will benefit the people of the region.
+The minister said the PTI is following a policy to promote peace which will benefit the people of the region.
 "The PTI government’s policy is to have good relations with all neighbouring and regional countries,” he said.

 On the subject of on arrival visas and e-visa facility that Pakistan will be granting to countries, Fawad Chaudhry said, “We are working to enhance relations with the UAE, Middle East and other countries.”

-“Pakistan will issue the UAE citizens visas on arrival as part of a new visa reform policy being introduced in the country,” the minister stated.
-Regarding the Kartarpur Corridor near Narowal, Fawad Chaudhry said Pakistan has given a message of peace to the entire world.
+“Pakistan will issue UAE citizens visas on arrival as part of a new visa reform policy being introduced in the country,” the minister stated.

+Regarding Kartarpur corridor near Narowal, Fawad Chaudhry said Pakistan has given a message to the entire world for peace.